Little Big Town: Early years

-Karen Fairchild and Kimberly Schlapman (then Kimberly Bramlett) met at Samford University in 1987, where they both sang in the school's vocal ensembles.
-In the mid-1990s, Karen Fairchild sang with the Christian vocal group Truth and was featured as a lead singer in a few of their songs.
-She also formed a duo called KarenLeigh with Leigh Cappillino (a fellow member of the group "Truth" and who later joined the group Point of Grace).
+Fairchild and Schlapman met at Samford University in 1987, where they both sang in the school's vocal ensembles.
+In the mid-1990s, Fairchild sang with the Christian vocal group Truth and was featured as a lead singer in a few of their songs.
+She formed a duo called KarenLeigh with Leigh Cappillino, a member of Truth who joined the group Point of Grace.
 KarenLeigh produced the singles, "Save It for a Rainy Day" and "This Love Has".
-Eventually, Fairchild and Schlapman moved to Nashville, Tennessee, where they reunited and began singing together.
-Jimi Westbrook joined Schlapman and Fairchild in 1998, followed by Phillip Sweet.
+Fairchild and Schlapman both later moved to Nashville, Tennessee to pursue solo singing careers, where they reunited and decided to form a vocal group.
+Westbrook joined Schlapman and Fairchild in 1998, followed by Sweet.

 Career

 1998–2005: Little Big Town

-Little Big Town's first record deal was with Mercury Nashville Records, although the band was dropped from the label's roster without releasing a single or album.
+Little Big Town's first record deal was with Mercury Nashville Records.
+The band was dropped from the label's roster without releasing a single or album.
 In 2001, they sang backing vocals on Collin Raye's album Can't Back Down, while Sweet and Roads co-wrote the song "Back Where I Belong" on Sherrié Austin's 2001 album Followin' a Feelin'.

-A second contract, this time with Monument Records Nashville, began in 2002.
-The band's first album, Little Big Town, was released that year.
-It produced the singles "Don't Waste My Time" and "Everything Changes", which peaked at 33 and 42 on the Billboard Hot Country Songs chart.
-Westbrook's father died in 2002, just after the group's first album was released.
-Fairchild and Sweet both divorced their spouses shortly afterward, and the group exited Monument when the label's Nashville branch was dissolved.
-The four members all took up day jobs to earn additional money, although they continued to tour as well.
+In 2002, the band signed with Monument Records Nashville.
+The band released its first album, Little Big Town, in 2002.
+The album produced the singles "Don't Waste My Time" and "Everything Changes", which peaked at 33 and 42, respectively, on the Billboard Hot Country Songs chart.
+Little Big Town was left without a label when Monument Records dissolved its Nashville branch.
+After Westbrook's father died, and Fairchild and Sweet got divorces, the band members got outside jobs while they continued to tour.